DonkeyShot21/UNO/README.md

 pip install pytorch-lightning==1.1.3 lightning-bolts==0.3.0 wandb sklearn
 mkdir -p logs/wandb checkpoints
 ```
+**NOTE**: make sure you install the versions of the packages that are listed in the commands, otherwise you might fail in reproducing the results.

 Select the appropriate `cudatoolkit` version according to your system.
 Optionally, you can also replace `pillow` with [`pillow-simd`](https://github.com/uploadcare/pillow-simd) (if your machine supports it) for faster data loading:
 ```
 pip uninstall pillow